Return to home page Book Reviews, Book Lover Resources, Advice for Writers and Publishers

 Site design by Williams Writing, Editing & Design

-Author/Publisher Information (Get a Book Reviewed)
+MBR Review Copy Submission Guidelines (Get a Book Reviewed)

 The Midwest Book Review gives priority consideration to small publishers, self-published authors, academic presses, and specialty publishers whenever possible.
+Reviewing print books/CDs/DVDs is always free of charge.

-To submit a print book for review we require the following:
+To submit a print book for review, we require the following:

-1. Two finished copies of the book.
-No galleys, uncorrected proofs, ARCs, ebooks, pdf files, etc.
+1. Two copies of the published book.

 2. A cover letter.

-If/when a book makes the final cut and is featured, we will automatically send a tear sheet to the publisher for their records.
-When a book has been submitted on a publisher's behalf by an independent publicist, we will also try to furnish the publicist with a tear sheet for their files as well.
+When a book has been submitted on a publisher's behalf by an independent publicist, we will also furnish the publicist with a a review notification email for their files as well.
 It is the publisher's responsibility to inform authors and editors of the review.

 You may also want to read the following articles on the Advice for Writers & Publishers section of our website: